 NATIONAL JUNIOR HONOR SOCIETY

 The National Junior Honor Society was founded in 1929.
 The qualities of scholarship, leadership, citizenship and service apply to the selection process for this prestigious organization.
-To be considered for induction, Middle school students need to have a 92.5 weighted average in all subject areas for grade seven and for the first two quarters of grade eight.
+To be considered for induction, middle school students need to have a 92.5 average in all subject areas for grade seven and for the first two quarters of grade eight.
 In addition, there can be no report card grade under an 85 in grade eight.
 Student applications will be judged by a faculty committee.
 Essays will be scored using a rubric.
 An evening induction ceremony is scheduled to celebrate student success.

 Five Pillars of NJHS

-Middle school students need to have a 92.5 weighted average in all subject areas for grade seven and for the first two quarters of grade eight.
+Middle school students need to have a 92.5 average in all subject areas for grade seven and for the first two quarters of grade eight.
 In addition, there can be no report card grade under an 85 in grade eight.

 Student leaders are those who are resourceful, good problem solvers, and idea contributors.
 Leadership experiences can be drawn from school or community activities while working with or for others.
 Some examples of student leadership are student government officers, captains of sport teams, Girl/Boy Scout patrol leaders, and holding offices within a club or organization.